lexo-ch/acf-image-focus/README.md

 ---
 <img src="/screenshots/4.jpeg?raw=true">
 <blockquote>
     <small>Final result in the frontend.
-Image uses seleted image size (Medium in our example) but only the the are selected by "frame" is shown, no additional crops of the image are being made.</small>
+Image uses selected image size (Medium in our example) but only the area selected by "frame" is shown, no additional crops of the image are being made.</small>
 </blockquote>

 ---